russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 Write a business plan - Headway App

-A business plan is a document that is often used to assist in gaining funding for a business.
-But, whether or not you are looking for outside funding, a business plan is an excellent idea.
-This is because it helps address vital questions about the running of your company, from your finances to your mission statement.
-It is a detailed document about your company and its short- and long-term tactics.
+A business plan is a document often used to secure funding for a business.
+However, whether or not you are seeking outside funding, a business plan is a great idea.
+This is because it helps address vital questions about the operation of your company, from its finances to its mission statement.
+It is a comprehensive document detailing your company and its short- and long-term strategies.
 Here are some top tips for writing a strong business plan:

 • understand your audience;